As the great American labor organizer and socialist Mary Harris ‘Mother’ Jones said: “Sit down and read. Educate yourself for the coming conflicts.”

 An Ecosocialist Starter Kit

 Each person approaches ecosocialism with a different background and different interests.
 A basic book for one might be too difficult for another.
-With that caveat in mind, these are books I often recommend to people who want an introduction.
+With that caveat in mind, these are books that I often recommend to people who want an introduction.

 Marxist theory and ecology